 - Succession planning: Retained employees will have the experience they’ve gained by learning new skills and could then have opportunities to apply for openings within the company when other employees leave.

-- Stronger understanding of interdepartmentalism: When employees shift into new roles or departments, they gain a wider understanding of how individual parts of the business can be better aligned for the overall organization’s goals.
+- Stronger understanding of cross-departmental functions: When employees shift into new roles or departments, they gain a wider understanding of how individual parts of the business can be better aligned to the overall organization’s goals.

 Types of Career Growth: Ladder Vs. Lattice

 Growing a career within a company usually occurs one of two ways: ladder career growth or by lattice career growth.